bitwisetech/AtlasNG-polly/README.md

-# Atlas - a map for FlightGear
+# AtlasNG - a map for FlightGear

 This repository is based on Atlas v.0.3.0 downloaded from atlas.sourceforge.net It is an attempt to update the code to get it compiling with current versions of